+Incorporating real-time content into your customer experience strategy is one way to elevate and humanize customer relationships.
 We often talk about real-time video, but what exactly do we mean by that phrase?
-If a video is generated in real time, is that enough to qualify it as such?
+If a video is generated in real-time, is that enough to qualify it as such?
 Technically speaking, yes.
 But that doesn’t really capture the true essence of real-time video.

-Say for instance, we are creating 150,000 product showcase videos for a large ecommerce site.
-We can use a batch processing approach by generating all of these videos on a daily basis, storing all videos in a content delivery network (CDN), and delivering them to the end consumer as needed.
-We can also wait for a video to be asked for by the consumer, and generate it on the spot (versus pre-generated).
+Say, for instance, we are creating 150,000 product showcase videos for a large e-commerce site.
+We can use a batch processing approach by generating all of these videos daily, storing all videos in a content delivery network (CDN), and delivering them to the end consumer as needed.
+We can also wait for a video to be asked for by the consumer and generate it on the spot (versus pre-generated).
 Would these videos qualify as real-time video?
-I think not – the decision of whether the video is generated on the spot or ahead of time in this example is made by an IT function and an operational decision rather than a video content requirement, and therefore I wouldn’t count this example as one of real-time video.
+I think not – whether the video is generated on the spot or ahead of time in this example is made by an IT function and an operational decision rather than a video content requirement.
+Therefore I wouldn’t count this example as one of real-time video.

-In order to truly qualify as real-time, the video should include real-time content – content that is either “fresh” or that cannot be constructed or calculated ahead of time.
-Let’s look at a few examples to better understand the differences:
+To truly qualify as real-time, the video should include real-time content that is either “fresh” or cannot be constructed or calculated ahead of time.
+Let’s look at a few examples to understand the differences better:

-- YES, Real-Time Video: If a video includes one narration at the opening scene on the first view, but a different narration at the same opening scene on the second view.
+YES, Real-Time Video: If a video includes one narration at the opening scene on the first view, but a different narration at the same opening scene on the second view.
 For instance, the second viewing could open with “Welcome Back.”
-Here we need to get real-time information (such as from a cookie) in order to make a decision of which narration to use.
-This is therefore a real-time video.
+Here we need to get real-time information (such as from a cookie) to decide which narration to use.
+This is, therefore, a real-time video.

-- NOT Real-Time Video: If a video describes monthly loyalty plan points, monthly bill statements, etc. Here the video includes a consumer’s specific data and is truly personalized, but it is not a real-time video.
-There is no content-related need to generate the videos in real time, as all the data is available before the actual view takes place.
-Note that in this case the videos would most likely be generated on the spot, but this is due to operational reasons – instead of generating many millions of videos for all subscribers, only the videos that are actually being asked for are generated.
-But again, there is no real-time content requirement, so the video does not truly qualify real time.
+NOT Real-Time Video: If a video describes monthly loyalty plan points, monthly bill statements, etc. Here the video includes a consumer’s specific data and is truly personalized, but it is not a real-time video.
+There is no content-related need to generate the videos in real-time, as all the data is available before the actual view takes place.
+Note that the videos would most likely be generated on the spot in this case, but this is due to operational reasons.
+Instead of generating many millions of videos for all subscribers, only the videos being asked are generated.
+But again, there is no real-time content requirement, so the video does not truly qualify real-time.

-- YES, Real-Time Video: A video similar to the one above, for a monthly bill, but now this video includes information about your current payment due (see video bill example at right).
-Here it is critical that the video talks about the current payment due.
-For example, if the consumer pays the balance online, then immediately watches the video it should have a different narration such as “thank you for your recent payment.”
+YES, Real-Time Video: A video similar to the one above, for a monthly bill, but now this video includes information about your current payment due (see video bill example at right).
+Here the video must talk about the current payment due.
+For example, if the consumer pays the balance online, then immediately watches the video, it should have a different narration such as “thank you for your recent payment.”
 This is real-time content.

-- NOT Real-Time Video: An email confirmation video that describes your recent purchase and suggests relevant additional items is not real-time video because this video would be the same today and tomorrow.
+NOT Real-Time Video: An email confirmation video that describes your recent purchase and suggests relevant additional items is not a real-time video because this video would be the same today and tomorrow.

-- YES, Real-Time Video: If the suggested, relevant additional items change over time according to the consumer’s browsing history, then that real-time data creates a real-time video.
-For instance in the Office Depot example at right, the customer has purchased printer paper and is then retargeted by a video ad recommending additional related items.
+YES, Real-Time Video: If the suggested, relevant additional items change over time according to the consumer’s browsing history, then that real-time data creates a real-time video.
+For instance, in the Staples example below, the customer has purchased printer paper and is then retargeted by a video ad recommending additional related items.

-Now that we understand what real-time video means, we should think about why we need to incorporate such real-time content in videos.
+Now that we understand what real-time video means, we should consider why we need to incorporate such real-time content in videos.
 The answer to that is rather simple – the more real-time, “fresh” content used in videos, the more the end consumer will feel the video “talks to him” and “understands her.”
-This is key in order to strengthen customer engagement.
+This is key to strengthen and humanize digital customer engagement.